Adversarial Flow Models

-We change the generator to accept additional source timestep $s$ and target timestep $t$ as $G(x_s, s, t)$, and the discriminator to accept additional target timestep as $D(x_t, t)$.
-During training, $x_s, x_t$ are obtained by interpolating randomly sampled $x,z$.
-The adversarial loss is extended as:
+We modify the generator to accept an additional source timestep $s$ and target timestep $t$, yielding $G(x_s, s, t)$, and we modify the discriminator to accept the target timestep, yielding $D(x_t, t)$.
+During training, $x_s$ and $x_t$ are obtained by interpolating independently sampled $x$ and $z$.
+The adversarial loss then becomes:

-The $R_1$ and $R_2$ gradient penalties are substituted accordingly.
-We omit the approximation form for simplicity: \begin{small}
+The $R_1$ and $R_2$ gradient penalties are modified accordingly.
+We omit their approximate forms for simplicity: \begin{small}

 \end{small}